Paul McCartney: George Harrison

 Discussing his relationship with McCartney, Harrison said: "Paul would always help along when you'd done his ten songs—then when he got 'round to doing one of my songs, he would help.
 It was silly.
 It was very selfish, actually ...
 There were a lot of tracks, though, where I played bass ... because what Paul would do—if he'd written a song, he'd learn all the parts for Paul and then come in the studio and say (sometimes he was very difficult): 'Do this'.
 He'd never give you the opportunity to come out with something."
+In 1988, Harrison said: "Actually, I love Paul, he's my mate, and it doesn't matter what they say in the papers, they're not gonna get much mileage out of that one."
 After Harrison's death in November 2001, McCartney said he was "a lovely guy and a very brave man who had a wonderful sense of humour".
 He went on to say: "We grew up together and we just had so many beautiful times together—that's what I am going to remember.
 I'll always love him, he's my baby brother."
-On the first anniversary of his death, McCartney played Harrison's "Something" on a ukulele at the Concert for George; he would perform this rendition of the song on many subsequent solo tours.
-He also performed "For You Blue" and "All Things Must Pass", and played the piano on Eric Clapton's rendition of "While My Guitar Gently Weeps".

 Ringo Starr

-During a recording session for The Beatles in 1968, the two got into an argument over McCartney's critique of Starr's drum part for "Back in the U.S.S.R.", which contributed to Starr temporarily leaving the band.
-Starr later commented on working with McCartney: "Paul is the greatest bass player in the world.
-But he is also very determined ... [to] get his own way ... [thus] musical disagreements inevitably arose from time to time."